parkpow/deep-license-plate-recognition/README.md

 </p>

-## Reading license plates from images
+## Reading License Plates from Images

 Get your API key from [Plate Recognizer](https://platerecognizer.com/).
 Replace **MY_API_KEY** with your API key and run the following command: